Papers Co-chairs: Mark Frink and John Murray | Send email

 For the studio and post-production communities, we have the following sessions:

-If you would like to be considered as a possible seminar presenter for these and other related topics, as well as receiving a copy of our draft program, please email either Mark Frink or John Murray (link shown at head).
+If you would like to be considered as a possible seminar presenter for these and other related topics, as well as receiving a copy of our draft program, please email Mark Frink and John Murray.

 But wait ... there’s more!
-In addition to the training seminars, the organizing committee invites the submission of Technical Papers at http://www.aes.org/events/AESatNAMM/2018/submission (online by late August).
-A paper template for MS Word will be available for download in the submission system.
+In addition to the training seminars, the organizing committee invites the submission of Technical Papers at aes.org/events/AESatNAMM/2018/submission.
+A paper template for MS Word is available for download in the submission system.